Disclaimer: I do not own Toy Story or any of its characters.

 And as sure as Star Command, it was.

 A short ding indicated the elevators arrival.
-With a loud, swoosh the exhilarant silver doors spread apart to allow entrance.
+With a loud swoosh the silver doors spread apart to allow entrance.
 Not wasting another second, Al passed through the doors and fitted himself inside.
 A gentle music played in the background as he thrust his chubby fingers against one of the buttons repeatedly to get the doors to shut promptly.
-After much uncalled for mental relapse, he pulled himself away and sighed deeply.
-Once he'd racked his mind together to enter a code into the lock, awkward unease began to wash over him.
+When the button went yellow, and the elevator began to descend, he pulled himself away and sighed deeply.
+He was about to lose himself to these minutes of silence when he spotted the lock again, and entered a code into it.

 "Just twenty-three more floors to go, big-shot - you can do this!"

-Before the doors even had a chance to part again, he was jabbing his finger into a button so forcefully his behaviour would've even shocked him had be been in the right frame of mind.
-"This lift is taken!"
-Still, uncoordinated commotion still seemed to occur behind the doors where he could spot a young brunette cradling a small child against her chest, her cerulean eyes agape in complete shock.
-Her face looked contorted.
-Al rolled his eyes.
+Before the doors even had a chance to part again, he was jabbing his finger into the ground-floor button so forcefully even he would have been shocked by his behaviour had he been in the right frame of mind.
+Before the doors fully opened, he shouted 'This lift is taken!' and through the now open doors spotted a brunette in her late-twenties cradling a small child against her chest, her cerulean eyes agape in utter shock.
+She made to step towards the elevator, and Al literally growled, stepping sideways so his frame fully blocked the sight of the luggage.
+He awkwardly stretched his arms backwards to clutch the luggage behind him in a motion that was not unlike a fierce dog defending its bone.
+When the child started to cry and she stood staring motionlessly at him, he rolled his eyes.
 "I said this lift is taken!"

 The doors closed, leaving a very aggravated salesman to just sigh heavily where he stood.
-The cries of the child could still be heard even after the lift continued on its journey.
+The cries of the child could still be heard five floors down as the lift descended.
 "Stupid woman!
 Didn't she read the signs?
 NO CHILDREN ALLOWED!"

 "Are you sure this'll work?"
 Slinky asked cautiously, looking back at the fixated Hamm.